Presenting Mr & Mrs – Confetti and Congratulations

 The Flattery Factor vs. A Moment in Time

-Sometimes I consider not including photos in the final edit but as they may be considered unflattering.
-The problem in taking shots like the ones above and below is that they are natural moments… snapshots in time… With stills photography, facial expression matters.
+Sometimes I consider omitting photos from the final edit, as they may be unflattering.
+The problem in taking shots like the ones above and below is that they are natural moments… snapshots in time.
+With still photography, facial expression matters.
 But so do context and emotion.
 These photos have both of those, although the facial expression (or flattery factor) could be better… Flattery factor?
 Maybe I’ve just coined a phrase!!

 She was the most gorgeous bridesmaid ever!
-Newly-wed Charlotte kisses her daughter and it’s not quite clear who’s congratulating who!
+Newlywed Charlotte kisses her daughter, and it’s not quite clear who’s congratulating whom!

-A similar shot taken at Celtic Manor Resort in Newport.
-This time it’s the groom kissing his bridesmaid daughter.
+A similar shot was taken at Celtic Manor Resort in Newport.
+This time, it’s the groom kissing his bridesmaid daughter.
 Neither knew I was taking it.

 A Friendly Nudge to Keep the Day Flowing

-The moment after the confetti throwing can be a time when the wedding party is confused as to what to do next.
-Every guest is reticent to be the first to offer congratulations and the couple may look to their photographer as if to say, “What now!”
+The moment after the confetti throwing can be when the wedding party is confused about what to do next.
+Most guests are reluctant to be the first to offer congratulations, and the couple may look to their photographer as if to say, “What now!”

-At moments like this, I am very quick to suggest that guests offer their congratulations.
-Your photographer is the person on hand with the experience to be able to know what should happen and be able to advise and keep the day running smoothly with few pregnant pauses.
+At moments like this, I am quick to suggest that guests offer their congratulations.
+Your photographer is the person on hand with the experience to know what should happen and advise, and keep the day running smoothly with few pregnant pauses.

 Good window light and vivid colours give this hugging photo a pleasing look.